k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Name

-The name of the TDM Environment permission set (mandatory).
+This is the name of the TDM Environment permission set (mandatory).
 Each active permission set should be assigned with a specified name.
 An error is displayed when an attempt is made to create multiple permission sets with the same name.

 ### **Description**

-A description of the TDM Environment permission set (optional).
+This is the description of the TDM Environment permission set (optional).

 ### Read and Write and Number of Entities